ent/ent/doc/md/tutorial-todo-gql-filter-input.md

 sidebar_label: Filter Inputs
 ---

-In this section, we continue the [GraphQL example](tutorial-todo-gql.md) by explaining how to generates type-safe GraphQL filters (i.e. `Where` predicates) from our `ent/schema`, and allow users to seamlessly map GraphQL queries to Ent queries.
+In this section, we continue the [GraphQL example](tutorial-todo-gql.md) by explaining how to generate type-safe GraphQL filters (i.e. `Where` predicates) from our `ent/schema`, and allow users to seamlessly map GraphQL queries to Ent queries.
 For example, the following GraphQL query, maps to the Ent query below: